Chinese government deals help nurse Alibaba's bottom dog cloud business

-Alibaba this week scored a minor deal with China's northeastern port city of Dalian to build a cloud computing centre and provide online government services such as bill payment.
+Alibaba this week scored a minor deal with China's northeastern port city of Dalian to build a cloud computing center and provide online government services such as bill payment.

 The pact is a small part of a growing portfolio of similar cloud services tie-ups between Alibaba and government bodies around China and comes against a backdrop of Beijing's deepening paranoia about foreign technology.

-The domestic alliances will help Alibaba's cloud unit Aliyun, literally "Ali Cloud", build scale and gain experience before any global campaign to challenge market leaders Amazon.com Inc (AMZN.O), Microsoft Corp (MSFT.O) and Google Inc (GOOGL.O).
+The domestic alliances will help Alibaba's cloud unit Aliyun, literally "Ali Cloud", build scale and gain experience before any global campaign to challenge market leaders Amazon.com Inc, Microsoft Corp and Google Inc.

 "Basically, they are following the political trends and they're grabbing the business opportunities that result," said James McGregor, chairman for Greater China at U.S. communications consultancy APCO Worldwide.